 Relevance and Uses of Goodwill Formula

 It is very important to understand the concept of goodwill because it is the metric that encapsulates the value of the reputation of a company built over a significant period of time.
 The different factors aiding the goodwill include (not exhaustive) company’s brand name, extensive customer base, good customer relations, any proprietary patents or technology, and excellent employee relations.

 This brand value ensures that future profits can be expected to be over and above normal profits.
-Nevertheless, goodwill is an intangible asset that can neither be seen nor be felt although it exists in reality and can be purchased and sold.
-In case of a distress sale i.e. when a company is acquired for less than its tangible net worth, then the target company is said to have ‘negative goodwill’.
+Nevertheless, goodwill is an intangible asset that can neither be seen nor be felt, although it exists in reality and can be purchased and sold.
+In case of a distress sale i.e., when a company is acquired for less than its tangible net worth, then the target company is said to have ‘negative goodwill.’
 The appropriate pricing for goodwill is extremely difficult, but it does make a commercial enterprise more valuable.

 Under IFRS and US GAAP standards, goodwill is considered as an intangible asset with an indefinite life, and as such, there is no requirement to amortize the value.
 However, it should be evaluated every year for impairment loss.
-Most of the companies prefer to amortize goodwill over a period of 10 years.
+Most of the companies prefer to amortize goodwill over the period of 10 years.

-This has been a guide to Goodwill Formula.
+This article has been a guide to Goodwill Formula.
 Here we discuss the Goodwill Calculation Method using practical examples along with downloadable excel templates.
 You may learn more about Financial Analysis from the following articles –